Sound Posts (2006-2011)

 Sound Posts: Phase Two – Great Binfields Primary School and Kings Copse Primary School:

-The next phase of the project adapted the Sound Posts concept for two primary schools, Kings Copse and Great Binfields.
+The next phase of the project adapted the Sound Posts concept for two Hampshire primary schools, Kings Copse and Great Binfields.
 As with The Toynbee School, Mark held creative workshops for children at the schools.

 These workshops acted as an introduction to the project and gave the children the opportunity to be involved in the development of their own school’s Sound Posts by contributing ideas for design elements and exploring sound in their school environment.

 Vocal workshops helped the children to gain confidence in reading aloud in front of an audience.
 The sessions also showed the children how to read for audio recordings, encouraging confidence through the effective use of their voices.
 The workshop sessions allowed Mark to demonstrate the creative potential of the sound posts and their supporting software and sound system, leaving the children with a good understanding of the Sound Posts system and how it might be used.

 New versions of the Sound Post sculptures were developed for both primary schools, taking into consideration the individual needs and environments of each school.

 At Kings Copse Primary School (above), the Sound Posts were adapted from Royal Navy Pelorus stands.
-They are situated in a grassed area outside the school buildings where a curve of trees forms a natural ‘amphitheatre’.
+They are sited in a grassed area outside the school buildings where a curve of trees forms a natural ‘amphitheatre’.
 The speakers are controlled from a computer in an adjacent classroom via underground audio cables.

-Great Binfields Primary School has a circular, open area in woodland which is often used as an outdoor teaching space and that is now used as part of the Sound Posts project.
+Great Binfields Primary School has a circular, open area in woodland which is often used as an outdoor teaching space that is now used as part of the Sound Posts project.